dfelinto/blender-manual/manual/animation/armatures/bones/editing/extrude.rst

 .. figure:: /images/animation_armatures_bones_editing_extrude_mouse-clicks-1.png
    :width: 300px

-   Ctrl-clicking when the active element is a bone.
+   :kbd:`Ctrl`\ -clicking when the active element is a bone.

 If the active element is a *bone*: